paragdiwan/vscode-git-patch/README.md

 # git-patch README

 This feature is still in BETA phase.
-You should try & provide your valuble feedback.
+You should try & provide your valuable feedback.

 ## Features